Alsapagh/gitakehometest/README.md

 *********************************Alsapagh*************************************
-Start from main mclass 'GITakeHomeTest.java' but you need to create book table in hr schema firstly to deal with Run the class and chose from the Below Services
+Start from main mclass 'GITakeHomeTest.java'
+Run the class and chose from the Below Services
 	1) View all books
 	2) Add a book